 Recruiting is the Number One Job at Your Company

-Most of the recruiters here have 100 open reqs.
+Most of the recruiters here have 100 open areas.
 They are scrambling to fill roles.
-Time is limited due to the deadlines, expectations, and workload.
+Time is limited due to deadlines, expectations, and workload.
 Right now being a recruiter is one of the most important roles in the organization.
 We are sitting at nearly zero unemployment and yet there are thousands of new positions being added to our economy every single week.
 Being a recruiter is a tough job and frankly, the most important one at your company.

 Effective recruiting is critical to the success and growth of an organization.
 It is in my mind the most important role at your company given the current talent shortage we are facing.